A sore throat is the general name for 2 common conditions:

 Treatment depends on the cause of the sore throat.
 Options may include:

-Here are ways to reduce your chance of getting a sore throat:
+To help reduce your chances of a sore throat:

 National Institute of Allergy and Infectious Diseases